Lori VANG

 BIOGRAPHY

-Based in Mni Sota Makoce (the homeland of the Dakota and Anishinaabe people), Lori Vang is an artist, storyteller, and community-based creative from the Hmong American community.
-As a proud member of the Hmong American community and second-generation immigrant, her work explores her own cultural/spiritual identity through her lived experiences.
-She creates work in digital media, fiber arts, and visual storytelling, including YouTube, Canva, and CapCut, while also using hands-on approaches, such as crochet, cross-stitch, mixed-media artistry, to explore the themes of creativity, joy, vulnerability, faith, and belonging.
-Art is not only considered a form of expression for Lori, but also through these mediums, she utilizes art as language; it becomes a way to hold truth, challenges people to reflection, and to create connections across differences.
+Based in Mni Sota Makoce—the homeland of the Dakota and Anishinaabe people—Lori Vang is an artist, storyteller, and community-based creative from the Hmong American community.
+As a second-generation immigrant, her work explores cultural and spiritual identity through lived experience.
+Lori creates across digital media and hands-on practices, including video production using platforms such as YouTube, Canva, and CapCut, as well as fiber arts like crochet and cross-stitch, and mixed-media work.
+Across these forms, she engages themes of creativity, joy, vulnerability, faith, and belonging.
+Lori believes art functions not only as expression, but as a language that holds truth, invites reflection, and fosters connection across differences.

 links